magbenji/summary/index.md

 ![SEIR model][image1]

 The SEIR model was used to predict the number of cases in Idaho examined the following parameters
+* age
-* item
+* spatial structure
-* item
+* social distancing
+* school closures by city

-* item
+* S = susceptible
-* item
+* Q = quarantine
+* E = latent (infected but not infectious)
+* I = infectious with symptoms
+* A = infectious without symptoms
+* H = infections, hosptialized
-* item
+* R = recovered

-More complex SEIR models, such as specifying social distances for specific populations, such as by age group and location, can be run to obtain more accurate estimates.

 forgot to mention that in the new version of the code, you can specify when social distancing and school closures occur for each city (because this was a feature mentioned on the call on Friday).
 In other words, you could have schools in Boise closing right now and lasting for some period of time, while some other city might wait to close schools for another month and only close schools for a short period of time.
 The easiest thing to do is just specify a statewide start and stop time though.

 ## Methods 1